-Or look at craft-lovers’ favourite rabbit hole, Etsy.
+Or look at craft-lovers’ favorite rabbit hole, Etsy.

 Their customers come to discover unique gifts, find creative gems, and uncover beautiful hand-made creations.

-As a result, Etsy have designed the website to make sure that every customer can explore and discover exciting finds to suit them – sort of like the Pinterest of online shopping.
+As a result, Etsy has designed its website to make sure that every customer can explore and discover exciting finds to suit them – sort of like the Pinterest of online shopping.

 But how did they know to do this?